-Venturing Farther South for your Dream Vineyard Home
+Venturing Further South for Your Dream Vineyard Home

-Nowadays, more and more people venture a bit farther south, especially in Argentina.
+Nowadays, more and more people venture a bit further south, especially in Argentina.
 This country offers buyers the opportunity to own their own vineyard estate for under $500,000, without compromising on style, luxury, or amenities.
-The Mendoza region, specifically the Valle de Uco, is the country’s largest wine producing region.
+The Mendoza region, specifically the Valle de Uco, is the country’s largest wine-producing region.
 This valley is located about one and a half hours from Mendoza City.

 Valle de Uco is located at the foot of the Andes Mountains.
 It offers visitors and residents nearly 300 days of sunshine.
 Plus, people enjoy a beautiful 360-degree view of snowcapped mountains and thriving vineyards.
 The Mendoza region is home to more than 800 different wineries and offers easy access to a multitude of outdoor activities.
 People in Valle de Uco can easily enjoy skiing, hiking, horseback riding, and fishing.

 A 2010 New York Times article stated, “…as Argentine wine exports continue to grow by 25 percent a year, this 57,000-square-mile area is drawing not only more tourists, but also vintners, who see in Mendoza the same charm and potential that propelled more established wine regions decades ago.”
 Tourism continues to flourish in the Mendoza region.
 Thus, more and more North Americans are seeing Argentina as a viable option to make their dreams of living on a vineyard a reality.